roseengineering/soapytcp/README.md

 gain settings of the device.
 Note, since multiple users can connect to the server and change settings, using freeze can prevent conflicts.

-The --block option lets you reduce the number of data blocks sent by the RTLTCP server, and therefore the bandwidth used by the server.
+The --skip option lets you reduce the number of data blocks sent by the RTLTCP server, and therefore the bandwidth used by the server.
-One means all blocks.
-Two means every other block.
-This is like decimation but retains the FFT frequency range.
+For example, one means skip one block, ie send every other block.
+It is like decimation but retains the FFT frequency range.

 ## with openwebrx